 Check out the NY Daily News article promoting these images, including Winter’s camera trap photograph of two wild tigers in India, @ http://nydn.us/1dRZxFX.

 Halloween is now officially upon us!
 This year, celebrate the season while showing your support for the world’s wild cats.
 Print one of Panthera’s cat-themed stencils, carve your pumpkin, & send us a photo of your artwork at firstname.lastname@example.org.
 You'll get the chance to have your artwork featured on Panthera's website and our Facebook page.

-Enjoy our photo of the day showing a side view of an inquisitive leopard, taken in Zambia’s South Luangwa National Park by Panthera’s partner photographer, William Burrard-Lucas.
+Enjoy our photo of the day of an inquisitive leopard inspecting a camera trap in Zambia’s South Luangwa National Park, taken by Panthera’s partner photographer, William Burrard-Lucas.
 Check out cool photos taken by Burrard-Lucas using a remote controlled 'BeetleCam' or buggy with a camera on top at http://www.burrard-lucas.com/beetlecam and https://www.facebook.com/BeetleCam?directed_target_id=0

 The leopard is the quintessential cat: stealthy, secretive and adaptable.
 It is able to exist in virtually all habitats from hyper-arid desert massifs in the Sahara to the dense equatorial forests of central Africa - the only African cat that occurs in both.
 The leopard eats prey ranging from dung beetles to wildebeest, and survives on domestic dogs near major cities; it can drink water from thermal springs and traverse Kilimanjaro’s snowline.
 However, all this adaptability comes at a price - the leopard occupies a conservation blind-spot, and is rarely thought of as threatened or needing conservation action.
 But the species has lost over 35% of its historic range in Africa and far more again throughout Asia.